The London Gazetteer

 The relevant postal district or postcode area is appended to each entry.
 Where there are two or more they are listed in approximate order of predominance (the same rule applies to the identification of parent boroughs).
 However, few areas in London have clearly defined borders, so this information should not be taken as gospel.
 For the same reason, a precise description of a locality’s extent is rarely attempted.

-Population figures from the 2001 census are cited where one or more ‘output areas’ roughly match the extent of a listed place (updated information from the 2011 census will appear when the relevant details are made available).
+Population figures from the 2011 census are cited where one or more ‘output areas’ roughly match the extent of a listed place.
 However, electoral boundaries are frequently drawn so as to include a similar number of voters in each ward within a borough, so the data may not always give a true representation of a place’s magnitude.
-Demographic highlights are often provided within the text, where these are available and illuminating.
+Demographic highlights are often provided within the text, ideally based on census data but alternatively from sources such as Ofsted reports – usually for primary schools because they tend to have a more localised catchment area than secondary schools.

 The nearest station, tramstop or riverboat pier is usually given only when it has (or used to have) the same name as the place in question.
 Underground lines and mainline service providers are shown for each station, together with its fare zone(s).

-For the most part, the Gazetteer section is no longer being updated with changing information about the areas featured.
-However, the author will be happy to correct any errors that are drawn to his attention.
+For the most part, the Gazetteer section isn’t continuously updated with changing information about the areas featured.
+However, revisions are made from time to time and the author will be happy to correct any errors that are drawn to his attention.
 Again, please use the contact form for this purpose.